libp2p/js-libp2p/examples/libp2p-in-the-browser/README.md

 ✨  Built in 1000ms.
 ```

 This will compile the code and start a server listening on port [http://localhost:1234](http://localhost:1234).
 Now open your browser to `http://localhost:1234`.
-You should see a log of your nodes PeerId, the discovered peers from the Bootstrap module, and connections to those peers as they are created.
+You should see a log of your node's Peer ID, the discovered peers from the Bootstrap module, and connections to those peers as they are created.

 Now, if you open a second browser tab to `http://localhost:1234`, you should discover your node from the previous tab.
 This is due to the fact that the `libp2p-webrtc-star` transport also acts as a Peer Discovery interface.
 Your node will be notified of any peer that connects to the same signaling server you are connected to.
 Once libp2p discovers this new peer, it will attempt to establish a direct WebRTC connection.

-**Note**: In the example we assign libp2p to `window.libp2p`, in case you would like to play around with the api directly in the browser.
-You can of course make changes to `index.js` and Parcel should automatically rebuild and reload the browser tabs.
+**Note**: In the example we assign libp2p to `window.libp2p`, in case you would like to play around with the API directly in the browser.
+You can of course make changes to `index.js` and Parcel will automatically rebuild and reload the browser tabs.